nhsconnect/gpconnect/pages/design/design_product_versioning.md

 When a specification is released, the version number is incremented as follows:

-- **Major** version when *breaking changes* are made
+- **Major** version when *substantive breaking changes* are made
-- **Minor** version when larger *non-breaking* changes are made, for example a new capability, or signficant number of small *non-breaking* changes are made
+- **Minor** version when larger *non-breaking changes* or *unsubstantive breaking changes* are made, for example a new capability; or a signficant number of smaller *non-breaking changes* or *unsubstantive breaking changes* are made
-- **Patch** version when smaller *non-breaking* changes are made
+- **Patch** version when smaller *non-breaking changes* or *unsubstantive breaking changes* are made

+### Types of change ###

+*Substantive breaking changes* are changes made to a version of the specification that cause a consuming system built to any minor or patch version of the same major version specification to break.
+There must be actual consuming systems live, or in development for the change to be considered *substantively breaking* - i.e. actual consuming systems will break - otherwise the change is classified as *unsubstantive*.

+*Unsubstantive breaking changes* are changes that are theoretically breaking but where no consuming system has built, or is building against a minor or patch version of the same major version of the specification, and hence are non breaking in practice.
+To ensure no consuming system builds against the previous minor or patch versions of the specification in the future, the previous versions will be marked as *discontinued* ([see below](#pre-release-draft-labels)).

-*Breaking changes* are those that would break a consuming system built to the previous version of the specification, when communicating with a provider system built to the the new version.
+*Non-breaking changes* are changes to a version of the specification that do not cause a consuming system built to any minor or patch version of the same specification to break.

-The version number is NOT incremented when *stylistic changes* are made for example, section renumbering, broken links, style corrections, typos, and improvements to the clarity of wording that do not change the meaning of the specification.
+The version number may NOT be incremented when *stylistic changes* are made for example, section renumbering, broken links, style corrections, typos, and improvements to the clarity of wording that do not change the meaning of the specification.

 ### Pre-release (draft) labels ###